 When you weigh Canva up against something like Adobe Creative Cloud, there's nowhere near the level of complexity or number of features, but then not everyone is looking for what Adobe CC has to offer – some people will prefer a simpler, more intuitive option that takes seconds to learn and get into, and that's exactly what Canva is.
-In fact, it's arguably a cleaner, more intuitive than its closest competitor, Adobe Express (which also boasts the so-so Adobe Express video editor).
+In fact, it's arguably a cleaner, more intuitive than its closest competitor, Adobe Express.

 While advanced users are going to want more in terms of functionality and flexibility, there's no arguing with the quality of the results that Canva can come up with – the app is capable of producing some really professional-looking designs, with less effort on your part than you might think.